 This course teaches skills needed to promote social and emotional development in young children and use positive guidance strategies to handle inappropriate behavior.
-Temperament and child rearing issues such as feeding, potty training, and discipline are a few of the topics covered.
-This course also provides students with skills needed to plan appropriate activities that promote children's social and emotional development.
-Course offering: Fall & Spring only.
-Prerequisites: CD110 and CD221 or ED220
+Temperament, parenting styles, and child rearing issues such as feeding, potty training, and tantrums are a few of the topics covered.
+This course also provides students opportunities to plan and implement activities that promote children's self-concept, emotional, social and pro-social development.
+Course offering: As needed.
+Prerequisite: CD110 (or concurrently) or CD221 (or concurrently) or permission.

 - 1. Demonstrate knowledge in the domains of social and emotional development in young children. - 2.
-Demonstrate skills in child management techniques that foster self-concept, positive self-esteem, and social behaviors. - 3.
+Plan and implement a lesson plan which promotes self-concept, emotional, social and/or pro-social development. - 3.
 Apply skills in using positive guidance in an early childhood setting.

-CD285 CHILD CARE MANAGEMENT (3)
+CD285 CHILDCARE MANAGEMENT (3)

-This course provides students with an overview of local requirements and national standards for starting and managing a profitable day care business on Guam.
+This course provides students with an overview of local requirements and national standards for starting and managing a profitable day-care business on Guam.
 Topics covered include financing, marketing, staff supervision, staff training, writing policies, licensing requirements, and other operating procedures.
-Course offering: Spring only
+Course offering: As needed